json-api/json-api/_format/1.1/index.md

 use profile extensions in subsequent interactions with the same API.

 > The most likely other causes of a 415 error are that the server doesn't support JSON API at all or that the client has failed to provide a required profile.

 ### <a href="#profile-query-parameter" id="profile-query-parameter" class="headerlink"></a> `profile` Query Parameter

 A client **MAY** use the `profile` query parameter to _require_ the server to apply one or more profiles when processing the request.
 The value of the `profile` query parameter **MUST** equal a URI-encoded whitespace-separated list of profile URIs.

 If a server receives a request requiring the application of a profile or combination of profiles that it can not apply, it **MUST** respond with a `400 Bad Request` status code.

-> Note: When a client lists a profile in the `Accept` header, it's asking the server
+> Note: When a client lists a profile in the `Accept` header, it's asking the
-> to compute its response as normal, but then send the response document with some
+> server to compute its response as normal, but then send the response document
-> extra information, as described in the requested profile.
-By contrarst, when a client
+> with some extra information, as described in the requested profile.
+By
-> lists a profile in the `profile` *query parameter*, it's asking the server to *process
+> contrast, when a client lists a profile in the `profile` *query parameter*,
-> the incoming request* according to the rules of the profile.
+> it's asking the server to *process the incoming request* according to the
+> rules of the profile.

 ### <a href="#profile-descriptors" id="profile-descriptors" class="headerlink"></a> Profile Descriptors